axibase/atsd/integration/stata/README.md

 generate entity = "bls.gov"
 ```

-This operation will add a new column `entity` with value `bls.gov` in each row.
+This operation adds a new column `entity` with value `bls.gov` in each row.

 Preview the dataset: